KnowledgeCaptureAndDiscovery/WikiSatellites/crimeYaml/README.md

-#yaml specs for generating crime dataset triples
+YAML specs for generating crime dataset triples.

 Each specification file is name after the column/field it is generating triples for.